CompuTec/computec-docs/docs/wms/administrator-guide/installation/overview.md

     ![PF API](./media/overview/pf-api-version.png)

-- Verify that the installed WMS version is compatible or update it directly via AppEngine.
+- Verify that the installed WMS version is compatible or update it directly via CompuTec AppEngine.

     ![WMS Version](./media/overview/install-wms.png)

-- If WMS.BusinessLogic is not linked to the selected database, assign it and ensure the correct AppEngine instance is chosen.
+- If WMS.BusinessLogic is not linked to the selected database, assign it and ensure the correct CompuTec AppEngine instance is chosen.

     ![WMS Business Logic](./media/overview/wms-business-logic.png)